ezekiel37/ezekiel37/README.md

 - 👋 Hi, I’m EzekielOjo
-- 👀 I’m interested in Netwroking, Cloud Architecture, Cyber Security and Blockchain
+- 👀 I’m interested in Networking, Cloud Architecture, Cyber Security , Front End and Blockchain
 - 🌱 I’m currently learning Frontend Development and Machine Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...